These are some of the choices for different age ranges that you may find when you obtain life insurance for seniors:

 - Term: Depending on the insurance company, age, and other factors, you might be able to buy from $50,000 to $400,000 death benefits without having an exam.

-- Permanent: In comparison, you can usually only buy whole life insurance without an exam for amounts that range between $5,000 to $25,000.
+- Permanent: In comparison, you can usually only buy whole life insurance without an exam for amounts that range from $5,000 to $25,000.
 These small policies may be referred to as burial policies.

-These are sample life insurance quotes for a senior woman in Texas who wants $100,000 in coverage:
+These are sample quotes on life insurance for a senior woman in Texas who wants $100,000 in coverage:

 - Age 50: $20

 - Age 60: $32.45

 For some high-net-worth elderly people, the rates make sense.
 For most people, it’s better to lock in lower rates at a younger age.

 Quotes on Life Insurance for Seniors

 You can personalize these online, instant quotes for your state, age, and many other factors, so you don’t have to guess what your own premiums may be.
 This quick comparison can help you decide what kind of life insurance will best suit your needs and budget.